 Dr. Patrick Criqui, senior researcher at LEPII-CNRS and a longtime member of Enerdata’s experts panel, has just published in the French website The Conversation the article titled, “American Shale Gas: A New Benchmark Price?”.
 Regularly contributing on highly discussed energy topics, Criqui addresses the recurring link between oil price and other energies.
 In an analysis outlining the economic crisis of 2008 and the following shale gas revolution in 2009, Criqui illustrates the competitive field between gas and oil as well as the industry’s growing impact on the international market.
 Will the decrease in oil prices pull down other fossil fuels?

-Malaysian government seems to have step up its efforts to rationalize the energy subsidies.
+Malaysian government seems to have step up its efforts to rationalise the energy subsidies.
 After the poor performance of Subsidy Rationalization Program (SRP) rolled out in 2010, fuel price increases in 2014 represents a renewed effort from the government to reduce the subsidy burden on the Malaysian economy.
-Gas prices revision for power sector in January 2014 followed by gas price revision for industry in May 2014 and again in November 2014 show the pressure on policy makers to remove the inefficient subsidies.
+Gas prices revision for power sector in January 2014 followed by gas price revision for industry in May 2014 and again in November 2014 show the pressure on policymakers to remove the inefficient subsidies.

 On 18 October 2014, the Government of India approved the revision of domestic gas price.
 The new price is a volume weighted average of Henry Hub, NBP, Alberta hub and Russia gas price .
 Under the new price scheme, domestic gas price will be $5.61/MMBtu from 1 November 2014 to 31 March 2015.
 This represents an increase of 50% from US$3.8/MMBtu (Gross Calorific Value) and will be revised every six months.

-The European Union (EU) has been recording a serious drop of its oil refined products consumption since mid-2000s, as result of fuel substitution in industry and buildings and energy efficiency improvements in transport and since 2008 the economic crisis: the EU oil refined products consumption has dropped by more than 18%, from 4,840 mbl in 2005 to 3,950 mbl in 2013.
+The European Union (EU) has been recording a serious drop of its refined oil products consumption since mid-2000s, as result of fuel substitution in industry and buildings and energy efficiency improvements in transport and since 2008 the economic crisis: the EU refined oil products consumption has dropped by mo

 It seems that the Gas-To-Liquid (GTL) industry may revive a new wave of interest for projects.
 Today we are used at GTL big size projects to enhance energy security and monetize gas as oil in place rich of gas and poor in oil.
 At the same time the development of new technology will allow GTL to be used in small scale.
 Small scale GTL will open up new resources such as capture gas from off-shore deepwater oil wells, target zero flare emissions, and make economic stranded small gas fields.